Improving Patient Care with AdaptDx Pro

 Structural changes (the appearance of drusen) in the retina are not always easily discernible.
 They often become evident only after AMD has progressed from a subclinical state.

-Being able to identify the earliest AMD biomarker with such accuracy will greatly improve your patients’ outcomes.
-It allows you to detect AMD at the subclinical stage, at least three years before drusen are visible, when action can be taken to slow disease progression and prevent vision loss.
+Being able to identify the earliest AMD biomarker with such accuracy will help improve your patients’ outcomes.
+It allows you to detect AMD at the subclinical stage, at least three years before drusen are visible, when action can be taken to hopefully slow disease progression.

 High-Touch Patient Care

 The AdaptDx Pro also offers an optimal patient experience.
 The lightweight headset adapts to each patient, providing a personalized fit.
 A padded liner and adjustable strap enhance patient comfort.
-Plus, new Comfort Guards™ are applied to the eyecups before every patient to ensure a soft and clean surface.
+Plus, new Comfort Guard™ eyecup covers ensure a soft and clean surface for each patient.

 Our friendly on-board technician, Theia™, guides patients through the test.
-Her personalized coaching ensures consistent, reliable results.
-Powered by artificial intelligence, Theia delivers a uniform experience, every time.
+Her personalized coaching increases the likelihood of consistent, reliable results.
+Powered by artificial intelligence, Theia delivers a uniform experience.

 The AdaptDx Pro gives us the opportunity to change the future of macular degeneration care because it allows us to screen everyone at risk and identify macular degeneration earlier.
 The whole objective is to reduce the number of patients losing vision from macular degeneration.